Utah Administrative Code

-5. The auditor shall report the results of the audit to the governing body.
+5. The auditor shall report the results of the accounting services to the governing body.

 6. The governing body shall respond to the specific recommendations included in the auditor's letter to management.
-This response shall be remitted with the audited financial statements to the state auditor.
+This response shall be remitted with the audited financial statements or agreed-upon procedures report to the Office.

 June 7, 2017

 For questions regarding the content or application of rules under Title R123, please contact the promulgating agency (Auditor, Administration).
 A list of agencies with links to their homepages is available at http://www.utah.gov/government/agencylist.html or from http://www.rules.utah.gov/contact/agencycontacts.htm.